marios-zindilis/website-sources/posts/juniper-jncia-study-material/index.md

 ---
 title: Study Material for JNCIA
-Description: A list of study material for JNCIA
+description: A list of study material for JNCIA
 first-published: 2013-11-02
 Last Updated: 2014-01-17
 tags: